NOAA-ORR-ERD/MapRoom/README.rst

 Any time a layer changes its representation (moving a point, changing a line, adding or deleting an element), the layer renderer for that layer must be updated through a call to ``update_renderer``.
-The usage of the word "update" is a bit fuzzy, because it is the object held in the ``layer_renderers`` that is updated; a new ``ImmediateModeRenderer`` object is created and the dictionary is updated with this new object instance.
+The usage of the word "update" is a bit fuzzy, because it is the ``layer_renderers`` dictionary that is updated; a new ``ImmediateModeRenderer`` object is created and stored in the dictionary.
 The previous object referred to in the dictionary is garbage collected.

 The ``ImmediateModeRenderer`` object holds the OpenGL Vertex Buffer Objects (VBO) for the data in the layer.
 These VBOs are representations of the data